gpapadog/personal-website/content/publication/Birds_and_plants/index.md

 # Summary.
 An optional shortened abstract.
-summary: A latent factor interaction model for networks measure with error: Addressing the geographic and taxonomic bias of ecological studies of species' interactions.
+summary: We propose a latent factor interaction model for networks measure with error, and use it to address the geographic and taxonomic bias of ecological studies of species' interactions.

 tags:
 - Source Themes